NvkAnirudh/LinkedIn-Post-Generator/README.md

-# LinkedIn Post Generator MCP Server
+# YouTube to LinkedIn MCP Server

-    An MCP server that automates generating LinkedIn post drafts from YouTube videos.
+    A Model Context Protocol (MCP) server that automates generating LinkedIn post drafts from YouTube videos.
 The server extracts transcripts from YouTube videos, summarizes the content, and generates professional LinkedIn post drafts.

     ## Features